 - Evaporated Milk

-Now it’s time to make the fondant filling.
-You’re going to put 1 cube of butter and 8 ounces of white dipping chocolate into a heat-resistant bowl.
+3. Now it’s time to make the fondant filling.
+You’re going to put 1 stick of butter (1/2 cup) and 8 ounces of white dipping chocolate into a heat-resistant bowl.

 - Make SURE your molds are completely dry, as well as the container you melt your chocolate in.
 Even one drop of water can cause your chocolate to “seize.”
 (Get hard and crumbly).